SolaceLabs/pq-demo/README.md

 While this demo was originally written to just showcase the Guaranteed messaging features of Partitioned Queues, this demo makes extensive use of Solace Direct messaging for communication between applications, for statistics, events, control, and updates.

-If you connect a regular Direct subscriber to the Solace event broker, you will
+If you connect a regular Direct subscriber to the Solace event broker and just subscribe to `pq-demo/>`, you will see all the various control, state, stats, and processed messages flying around:

+(May I suggest [this handy terminal app](https://github.com/SolaceLabs/pretty-dump) for listening to messages on Solace, and pretty-printing JSON and XML).

 - `pq-demo/state/request`: when apps connect, they will attempt to request the current state from the StatefulControl app.
 This is so late-joiners can be initiazlized with the same values and configuration as its peers.
 If the StatefulControl app is not running, then apps will initialize with default values, but still listen to Control message updates from the event broker.